hanshoi/python_web_course/material/python/functions.md

 calculate_point(13, 20)
 ```

-In python you just give the name
+In python you just give the name for you arguments but no types are needed or even possible to give.
+You can indicate type with naming though.

 ### Excercises ###